somedatapacket/docs.humio.com/content/integrations/platform-integrations/docker-integration.md

 To do this, you can either use a built-in parser, or create new ones for your log types.
 For more details on creating parsers, see the [parsing page]({{< ref "parsers/_index.md" >}}).

 {{% notice tip %}}
-In terms of log management, Docker is just a transport layer.
+In terms of log management, Docker is just a transport layer.<br/><br/>
 Before writing a custom parser, see the [built in parsers]({{< ref "parsers/built-in-parsers/_index.md" >}}) page to see if Humio already supports your log type.
 {{% /notice %}}